How To Write a Book Review: A Practical Guide with Examples

 2. Consider Multiple Perspectives

 While reading, think about how different types of readers might interpret the book.
-Acknowledge the genre’s conventions and consider the author’s intentions behind specific choices.

-It’s also essential to recognize your own biases and how they may shape your perspective.
+It is also essential to recognize your own biases and how they may shape your perspective.
 This approach adds depth to your review and helps create a balanced view of the book.

 3. Highlight Strengths and Weaknesses